mi-robo/Mi-Robo-Projects/Temperature-humidity-monitor/README.md

 4. Upload the code from `temp._humi.ino` this folder or copy paste it
 5. Power the Arduino and check the OLED for live readings
 ## It Should Look Like this
+Note: Simulated using a DHT22 part in Wokwi (DHT11 not available in the simulator), but the actual build and code use DHT11.
 ![Circuit Diagram](TempDiagram.png)